HermanKoii/koii-dumper-reveal/README_Prometheus.md

 ## Project Overview

-The Koii Blockchain Transaction Analysis Node is an innovative open-source project designed to provide comprehensive monitoring and analysis of KOII token transactions.
-This decentralized tool enables real-time tracking of blockchain activities, with a primary focus on identifying and flagging significant wallet movements and potential market manipulation.
+The Koii Blockchain Transaction Analysis Node is an open-source project designed to provide comprehensive monitoring and analysis of KOII token transactions on the Koii blockchain.
+Its primary purpose is to enhance transparency and detect potentially suspicious trading activities by tracking and flagging significant wallet movements and exchange interactions.

 ### Key Features
-- **Blockchain Transaction Monitoring**: Continuously tracks and analyzes KOII token transactions on the Koii network
+- **Blockchain Transaction Monitoring**: Continuously polls the Koii mainnet to retrieve and analyze transaction data in real-time.
-- **Exchange Interaction Detection**: Identifies wallet interactions with major cryptocurrency exchanges
+- **Exchange Interaction Tracking**: Identifies and tracks wallets sending KOII tokens to known exchange deposit addresses.
-- **Large Transfer Tracking**: Flags and monitors substantial token transfers that may indicate market dumping
+- **Large Transfer Detection**: Flags wallets with significant balance changes that might indicate potential market manipulation.
-- **Verifiable Transaction API**: Provides a transparent, traceable API for querying transaction data with node-verified information
+- **Verifiable API**: Provides a transparent, traceable API that allows external users to query transaction data with cryptographic verification.

-### Core Benefits
+### Benefits
-- Enhances blockchain transparency by offering detailed transaction insights
+- Increases transparency in KOII token trading
-- Helps detect potential market manipulation through comprehensive wallet activity tracking
+- Helps identify potential market dumping activities
+- Offers a decentralized approach to transaction monitoring
-- Provides an open-source solution for community-driven blockchain analysis
+- Provides an open-source solution for blockchain transaction analysis

-- Enables real-time monitoring of significant token movements
+The project is designed to run as a Koii Task, enabling decentralized and collaborative transaction tracking across multiple nodes.

 ## Getting Started, Installation, and Setup